michenitumaini-ux/DSA-2040_Practical_Exam_Tumaini-Micheni-933/README.md

 The script must be run by first deleting and recreating the database to ensure a clean schema, and then running the ETL script from its correct folder.

-**NOTE:** The commands below use the exact Python executable path that worked successfully on the machine to bypass environment conflicts.

 1.  **Clean and Re-Create Database:**
     *(This assumes `create_tables.py` is in the `Data warehouse design` folder)*
     ```bash